WanluLiuLab/labw_utils/doc/src/guide/fasta/index.md

 : The GenBank Accession starts with `CM`.
 For example, [CM000663](https://www.ncbi.nlm.nih.gov/nuccore/CM000663) for chromosome 1.

 Analysis Set Naming Convention
 : The analysis set naming convention is defined by UCSC genome browser.
-Theya are:
+They are:
     - Chromosome are numerically sorted with `chr` prefix.
 Specific chromosomes are named `chrX` `chrY` and `chrM`.
     - Unlocalized scaffolds are named using `chr[CHROMOSOME]_[ACCESSION]v[VERSION]_random`, where `[ACCESSION]` satisfies GenBank naming conventions.
     - Unplaced scaffolds are named using `chrUn_[ACCESSION]v[VERSION]`.